apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.2 to 2.3

   - Since Spark 2.3, Spark supports a vectorized ORC reader with a new ORC file format for ORC files.
 To do that, the following configurations are newly added or change their default values.
-For ORC tables, the vectorized reader will be used for the tables created by `USING ORC`.
-With `spark.sql.hive.convertMetastoreOrc=true`, it will for the tables created by `USING HIVE OPTIONS (fileFormat 'ORC')`, too.
+The vectorized reader is used for the native ORC tables (e.g., the ones created using the clause `USING ORC`) when `spark.sql.orc.impl` is set to `native` and `spark.sql.orc.enableVectorizedReader` to `true`.
+For the Hive ORC serde table (e.g., the ones created using the clause `USING HIVE OPTIONS (fileFormat 'ORC')`), the vectorized reader is used when `spark.sql.hive.convertMetastoreOrc` is set to true.

     - New configurations